Sphere Volume Calculator

-- The sphere volume appeared, as the circumference.
-They are equal to 357 cu in and 27.6 in.
+The sphere volume appeared as the circumference.
+It is equal to 357 cu in and 27.6 in.

-- Assume that for the basketball we don't know the radius.
+Assume that we don't know the radius for the basketball.
 Type in the circumference instead.
-For basketball size 7 the typical one is 29.5 in.
+For basketball size 7, the typical one is 29.5 in.

-Now try to calculate something else, take something bigger...
-Maybe do you want to know the volume of the Earth?
-The mean radius is approximately 6.37 x 106 m.
+Now try to calculate something else; take something bigger...
+Maybe you want to know the volume of the Earth?
+The mean radius is approximately 6.37 × 106 m.
 The volume is then:

 Spherical cap volume calculation

-The spherical cap, called also spherical dome, is a portion of a sphere cut off by a plane.
+The spherical cap, also called the spherical dome, is a portion of a sphere cut off by a plane.
 The formula behind its volume is:

 r, the height of the cap (the blue one) is

-a is radius of the base of the cap
+a is the radius of the base of the cap.

-One example of the spherical dome is the fish tank, let's calculate how much water do we need to fill it:
+One example of the spherical dome is the fish tank.
+Let's calculate how much water we need to fill it:

-- Determine the radius of the base of the cap.
-Let's say it's equal to 3.1 in.
+Determine the radius of the base of the cap.
+That is also the same as the radius of the fish tank's opening.
+Let's say it's equal to 3.1305 in.

-- Now you know, that fish tank has the volume 287 cu in, in comparison to 310.3 cu in for full sphere volume with the same radius.
+Now you know that our example fish tank has the volume 287.35 cu in, compared to 310.3 cu in for full sphere volume with the same radius.

 Hemisphere volume calculation